datastax/python-driver/docs/execution_profiles.rst

 =================================

 Execution profiles are an experimental API aimed at making it easier to execute requests in different ways within a single connected ``Session``.
-Execution profiles are being introduced the exploding number of configuration options, especially as the database platform evolves more complex workloads.
+Execution profiles are being introduced to deal with the exploding number of configuration options, especially as the database platform evolves more complex workloads.

-The Execution Profile API is being introduced now, in an experimental capacity in order to take advantage of it in existing projects, and to guage interest and feedback in the community.
+The Execution Profile API is being introduced now, in an experimental capacity in order to take advantage of it in existing projects, and to gauge interest and feedback in the community.
 For now, the legacy configuration remains intact, but legacy and Execution Profile APIs cannot be used simultaneously on the same client ``Cluster``.

 This document explains how Execution Profiles relate to existing settings, and shows how to use the new profiles for